mossbanay/Psychology-3-4/Questions/Chapter10.md

 #### Suggest a reason to explain why neural mechanisms of learning and memory are so alike that it can be difficult to isolate and differentiate between them.

+Memory and learning both relate to changes that are caused by previous experiences.
+It can become difficult to distinguish between the two as inherently linked as you learn from your memories of events.

 # Learning Activity 10.5

+#### Aim:

+To determine the effects of a stimulating environment on brain growth in rats.

+#### Hypothesis:

+It was hypothesised that rats who lived in a more stimulating environment would exhibit more brain growth than those who were in a standard condition or an environment with less than normal stimulation.

+#### Operationalised variables:

+IV: Whether a rat was placed into the impoverished environment, control or enriched environment.
+DV: The weight of the rats brains and the number of synapses.

+#### Different conditions of experiment:

+Impoverished condition: A single rat alone in a standard cage Control condition: Three rats in a standard cage Enriched condition: Ten-twelve rats in a larger cage with new stimuli added daily

+#### Experimental design:

+Independent groups.

+#### Procedure of allocation:

+Random allocation.

+#### Results:

+It was found that rats from the enriched group showed the most brain development while rats from the impoverished group showed the least brain development.

+#### Conclusion:

+Living in a stimulating environment promotes the development of new neural pathways and strengthens existing neural pathways.

 # Learning Activity 10.6